-- 34.17 Prior or subsequent to an interview with the student against whom an allegation under 34.16 is made, the Assessors are entitled to conduct such investigation as they consider appropriate.
+- 32.17 Prior or subsequent to an interview with the student against whom an allegation under 32.16 is made, the Assessors are entitled to conduct such investigation as they consider appropriate.
 Such investigation may include interviews with the person who reported the alleged offence and officers, members of staff and students of the University and, if necessary, members of the public.
-After such investigation the Assessors may decide not to proceed any further with the case. - 34.18 If the identity of the student against whom an allegation under 34.16 is known, or believed to be known, he or she may be required to attend for an interview with the Assessors.
-Where a student of the University is alleged to have committed a disciplinary offence which in the opinion of the University is of a serious nature, the Senior Senate Assessor in consultation with another Assessor may, having determined there is a prima facie case, make a preliminary disposal to refer the case directly to the Senate Discipline Committee for a full hearing. - 34.19 As soon as practicable the student will be informed in writing and be provided with details of the alleged offence and of the requirement to attend for interview. - 34.20 Exceptionally, where circumstances prevent a student attending an interview in person (such as, through illness or where a student is overseas), the Assessors may decide to take evidence by way of a written statement as opposed to the appearance of the student and or his or her representative before the Assessors.
-The Assessors will consider any such written statement in the same way as any oral statement. - 34.21 The student shall have the right to be accompanied, assisted or represented at the interview by one of the following: a parent or guardian; a fellow student or other friend; an Officer of the Students' Representative Council; a member of University staff, or any other appointed representative.
+After such investigation the Assessors may decide not to proceed any further with the case. - 32.18 If the identity of the student against whom an allegation under 32.16 is known, or believed to be known, he or she may be required to attend for an interview with the Assessors.
+Where a student of the University is alleged to have committed a disciplinary offence which in the opinion of the University is of a serious nature, the Senior Senate Assessor in consultation with another Assessor may, having determined there is a prima facie case, make a preliminary disposal to refer the case directly to the Senate Disciplinary Committee for a full hearing. - 32.19 As soon as practicable the student will be informed in writing and be provided with details of the alleged offence and of the requirement to attend for interview. - 32.20 Exceptionally, where circumstances prevent a student attending an interview in person (such as, through illness or where a student is overseas), the Assessors may decide to take evidence by way of a written statement as opposed to the appearance of the student and or his or her representative before the Assessors.
+The Assessors will consider any such written statement in the same way as any oral statement. - 32.21 The student shall have the right to be accompanied, assisted or represented at the interview by one of the following: a parent or guardian; a fellow student or other friend; an Officer of the Students' Representative Council; a member of University staff, or any other appointed representative.
 At the interview, the Assessor will ascertain who is to be the spokesperson for the student (himself or herself or a representative).
 Nonetheless, the Assessors shall have the right to question the student directly, where necessary.
 Those accompanying or assisting shall be given the opportunity to contribute at the invitation of the Assessor conducting the interview.
-The Assessors shall be assisted by a clerk who will take a record of the meeting. - 34.22 Any unauthorised electronic recording of the hearing is expressly forbidden by the University. - 34.23 At the interview the student shall be informed of the particulars of the alleged offence, be given the opportunity to respond and be invited to admit or deny responsibility.
+The Assessors shall be assisted by a clerk who will take a record of the meeting.